 Prior to the release of Bioshock Infinite, Booker/Elizabeth was a popular pairing.
 Anyone who continued to ship them in-game would have been in for a nasty surprise the ending reveals Elizabeth is Booker's daughter.

 The rather popular Athena/Kensou may have been sunk in KOF XIII.
 If you fight as the Women's Team and find the Psycho Soldiers in the Story Mode, Athena straightforwardly rejects the idea of dating Kensou and says he's her "companion" when asked about it by Mai, and later cuts off Kensou when he attempts to declare his feelings in public.
-Some might argue that she was in "He Is Not My Boyfriend" mode, but she again stops him from confessing in their pre-fight talks.
-And it must be noted that Athena seems to be heading towards Celibate Heroine, since as an Idol Singer she can't exactly date anyone or her career will be damaged by "scandals" (She uses this to avert going out with Benimaru, too.)
+She stops him from confessing again in their pre-fight talks.
+Athena seems to be a Celibate Heroine, since as an Idol Singer she can't exactly date anyone or her career will be damaged by "scandals" (She uses this to avert going out with Benimaru, too.)

-KOF also seems to have sunk Athena's unrequited love for Kyo Kusanagi, which mostly exclusive to materials on the periphery of canon.
-Not only do their pre-fight talks not really sound Ship Tease-y, but one of them (with NESTS!Kyo) alludes to Kyo's girlfriend Yuki, whom Athena is in good terms with.
+Athena's unrequited love for Kyo Kusanagi seems to have been sunk, though mostly exclusive to materials on the periphery of canon.
+Their pre-fight talks sound really Ship Tease-y, but one of them (with NESTS!Kyo) alludes to Kyo's girlfriend Yuki, whom Athena is in good terms with.
 The semi-canon KOF:KYO manga/game and 2000 CD drama also shoot it down; in the first Athena's initial interest in Kyo switches to them interacting in more friendly terms after she learns of Yuki and befriends her, and in the second Athena finds a missing Kyo and begs him to come back home... but while Kyo listens to her, he refuses to come back home since he doesn't want his friends and family to be targeted by NESTS, and shows her a talisman that Yuki gave him as they speak.